sw3nlab/Termux-Ollama-Openwebui/README.md

 Automatic 1111 will also start the API by default so you are able to use it with SDAI app and the webui.

 ## Installation:
+  0. Clone the repo `git clone https://github.com/sw3nlab/Termux-Ollama-Openwebui`
+  1. `cd Termux-Ollama-Openwebui`
-  1. Clone the repo and give execution permissions to the installer.sh script:
+  2. Give execution permissions to the `installer.sh` script:
      ```
      chmod +x installer.sh
      ```
-  2. Execute the installer:
+  3. Execute the installer:
      ```
      ./installer.sh
      ```